ekimb/pasha/README.md

 # Pasha: Parallel Algorithms for Small Hitting Set Approximations

 **Pasha** (Parallel Algorithms for Small Hitting Set Approximations) is a tool for finding approximations for a small universal hitting set (a small set of k-mers that hits every sequence of length L).
-A detailed description of the functionality of Pasha, along with results in set size, runtime, memory usage and CPU utilization are provided in
+A detailed description of the functionality of Pasha, along with results in set size, runtime, memory usage and CPU utilization are provided in:

 > Ekim, B., Orenstein, Y., Berger, B. Parallel algorithms for small hitting set approximations. *19th International Workshop on Algorithms in Bioinformatics* (2019).